eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 A) The Relying Party registered itself as described in [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) and obtained a Relying Party Instance access certificate.

-B) The Wallet Unit obtained the trust anchor of the Relying Party Access Certificate Authority.
+B) The Wallet Unit obtained the trust anchor of the Relying Party Instance Access Certificate Authority.

 Subsequently, during each presentation of attributes: